-Hannah Stutzman, ACA’s Director of Programs, manages our Manu - Tambopata Corridor project and our Cusco-based Indigenous REDD project, and helps design new projects and strategies.
-She has worked on conservation, sustainable development and cultural issues with major NGOs in the US and Latin America.
-While recently living in Bogota, Colombia she worked with organizations including Conservation International and the Colombian Ministry of Culture.
+Hannah Stutzman, ACA's Executive Director as of August 2014, oversees operations in the DC office and coordinates collaboration with ACA’s main partner organizations in Peru and Bolivia.
+Hannah has been with ACA for the past four years, most recently designing new projects and conservation strategies as its Director of Programs.
+She has worked on conservation, sustainable development, and cultural issues with major NGOs in the US and Latin America, including Conservation International-Colombia and the Colombian Ministry of Culture, and lived in Bogota for over four years.
 Hannah has a Master’s of Environmental Management from Yale University and a BA in Anthropology from Bryn Mawr College.

 Daniela Pogliani, ACCA's National Director based in Lima, Peru, has more than 15 years of professional experience in administration, project management, and finance in both the for-profit and nonprofit sectors.
 She has a Master’s degree in business administration from a top European business school in Milan, Italy, as well as a bachelor’s degree in business administration and accounting.
 She has managed a USAID-funded conservation project in Peru for the Rainforest Alliance, where she was also responsible for managing the budgeting, accounting, human resources, and administrative functions for all of their Peru-based activities.
 Previously, she was responsible for the start-up of a sustainable fish farming project in Northern Peru.
 Daniela is Italian by nationality but has lived and worked in Peru for over a decade and is fluent in Spanish as well as English.